tvdstaaij/telegram-history-dump/README.md

 `bare` outputs only the actual message texts without any context.
 It is meant for linguistic / statistical analysis.

+`pisg` creates daily logs compatible with the EnergyMech IRC logging format as input for the [PISG][9] chat statistics generator.

 You can also implement a custom dumper; see `dumpers/dumper_interface.rb` for details.